Codeception/codeception.github.com/_posts/2012-05-08-composer-release.markdown

 Except this significant (but simple change) this release is all about bugfixing.

 With the help of GitHub users [ilex](https://github.com/ilex) and [nike-17](https://github.com/nike-17) Kohana module was improved.
 Do you want to have a module for other frameworks?
 Maybe Yii, Fuel, CodeIgniter or Zend Framework 2?
 It's really simple.
 You just need to write a proper _connector_ and you can go with performing functional tests inside your application.
-Check the [Modules](http://codeception.com/docs/03-Modules) section of documentation.
+Check the [Functional Testing]http://codeception.com/docs/05-FunctionalTests) section of documentation.

 And some good news about documentation!
 [Jon Phipps](https://github.com/jonphipps) has done a great job on editing the docs.
 Soon it will be published here.
 I know my English is not perfect.
 So I really appreciate any help in editing and reviewing documentation or blog posts.